single

 of the week

 For anyone who has ever yearned for someone in their life, which is probably the majority of us, but never got it will be able to relate to this song.
-Bobby’s Girl is a simple song all about the local heartthrob called Bobby and all the girl want to be his girlfriend.
+Bobby’s Girl is a simple song all about the local heartthrob called Bobby and all the girls want to be his girlfriend.
 Susan Maughan made the song famous in the UK towards the end of 1962, but, like so many songs of that era, the track had already been a hit in the US.

 The original was recorded by Marcie Blane, who was born Marcia Blank in 1944 in Brooklyn, New York.
 Her father was a musician who played piano in a band called The Catskills, Marcie followed in his footsteps and learned piano and guitar as a child and when the family moved to Queens, Marcie learned flute and then joined the school band.
 She also became captain of the cheerleaders and secretary of the dance corps.
 In 1962, Marcie was about to graduate when a songwriter friend of hers asked if she would like to record some demos of songs that he had written.
 Marcie recalled what happened in an interview in the 90s, “It wasn’t supposed to lead to anything, I was just doing someone a favour.
 I was only supposed to go in and cut the demo and leave.”
 Those demos were played to Marv Holtzman, the A & R man at Seville Records, who liked the songs but, more so, loved her voice.
 “The fellow at the record company liked me and offered me a contract,” Marcie offered, “how could I say no to that?
 I don’t think I ever gave it much thought.
 The first song they came up with was Bobby’s Girl.
 That was the first recording session.
 I went away to camp that summer to be a counsellor so no one at school even knew I had recorded that song.”